chkim15/omegalab/replit.md

-# Thetawise - AI Math Tutor
+# OmegaLab - AI Math Tutor

 ## Overview

-Thetawise is a full-stack web application that serves as an AI-powered math tutor.
+OmegaLab is a full-stack web application that serves as an AI-powered math tutor.
 The application provides multiple input methods for mathematical problems including text input, voice recognition, image uploads, and drawing capabilities.
 It uses OpenAI's GPT-4o model to provide step-by-step solutions and explanations for mathematical problems.

 ## User Preferences